ChatrixOne/docs.chatrix.one/docs/faq.en.md

 `Avatar Picture` → `Privacy` → `Keep Chat History` → `Until Gajim is Closed`

-For other customers, the procedure is similar.
+For other clients, the procedure is similar.

 * * *